字典APP>英语词典>wailed翻译和用法

 警报器尖叫,把人们都惊醒了。处于醒着的状态,且警惕性很高。

-• The wind wailed all night.
+• The wind wailed outside the closed windows.